 Verily careers are built on reinventing the wheel.
 But how many of us know when we’re doing it?

-Some Thoughts on Reading and Writing, Books and Libraries,” is a remarkable reminder of (recent) historical worries about the future of the book in the growing “digital age.”
+A side note: Richard Werking now seems to be in the history department at Annapolis.
+His 2003 article in portal, “Vessels and Voyagers: Some Thoughts on Reading and Writing, Books and Libraries,” is a remarkable reminder of (recent) historical worries about the future of the book in the growing “digital age.”
 For more on this see the special issue Library Trends (1997) on the Benton Foundation’s report Buildings, Books and Bytes: Libraries and Communities in the Digital Age.
 Poke around the Benton website; you can find some interesting articles from the mid ’90s about the coming “information superhighway.”